d-podkorytov/job_search_golang/README.md

-# Exapmle of using Job Search API for Golang
+# Example of using Job Search API for Golang
 A trivial application for search a job by SERP API

 #Get your own API key